Understanding Capital Gains Tax

 • any costs you incurred enhancing or improving it; and

-Annual limits allow taxpayers to make a certain amount of tax-free capital gains each year.
+There are annual limits that allow taxpayers to make a certain amount of tax free capital gains each year.

 CGT is usually charged at a simple flat rate of 20%*, which applies to most chargeable gains made by individuals.
 If taxpayers only pay basic rate Income Tax and make a small capital gain, they may be subject to a reduced rate of 10%*.
 Once the total of taxable income and gains exceeds the higher rate threshold, the excess will be subject to 20%* CGT.

 Unlike many other jurisdictions, CGT levied in the UK does not currently take account of how long an asset is held before it is sold.
-The CGT rates are, therefore, based purely on the amount of the gain and not on how long the asset was held.
-The Office of Tax Simplification (OTS) has recently reviewed the CGT regime.
+The CGT rates are therefore based purely on the amount of the gain and not on how long the asset was held.
+The Office of Tax Simplification (OTS) has recently undertaken a review of the CGT regime.
 One area that was raised was the possibility of making a distinction between the CGT treatment of short-term and long-term gains.

 Payment of CGT